azamjb/MorseCode-English-Translator/README.md

-Description:
-This software allows a user to translate a sentence from Enlgish to morse code and vice versa.
-The user is also given the option to communicate with chatGPT and generate different responses. !CHATGPT MAY NOT WORK FOR EVERY USER - THERE IS A PERMISSIONS ERROR - however the user may continue without that option and the application works as expected!
+This software allows a user to translate a sentence from Engish to morse code and vice versa.
+The user is also given the option to communicate with chatGPT and generate different responses.
+English characters can be entered on a keyboard, and the resulting morse code will be output on a Raspberry PI!

 Building the application:
 In order to build the application, the user must enter the "make" command in the terminal (make sure you are in the right directory).